awestover/thoughts/content/AI xrisk.md

 4. I improve myself, because that seems pretty useful.
 5. Then I manipulate humans into having some really nasty hot conflict and just get them to annihilate themselves.

-**EDIT**:
-Wait ***come on*** -- we are already planning to have autonomous AI systems deployed on a wide  variety of tasks  with little oversight and also they're connected to the internet and can talk to anyone.
+Note that we are already planning to have a large number of autonomous AI systems deployed on a wide variety of tasks  with little oversight that are connected to the internet and can talk to anyone.

 **story 4** [paraphrased from here](https://www.lesswrong.com/posts/BAzCGCys4BkzGDCWR/the-prototypical-catastrophic-ai-action-is-getting-root)
 1. AI gets root access to its datacenter.
 2. AI can then intercept requests to the datacenter, and control what we see.
 3. This is an appealing alternative to escaping the lab because in this setting you can use the vast resources of the lab to improve yourself (for example).
 (ML is expensive rn).

-**EDIT**: Wait ***come on***  [openai is already collaborating with darpa to "develop state-of-the-art cybersecurity systems"](https://www.darpa.mil/news/2023/ai-cyber-challenge-software) which requires building AI's with an intricate understanding of cyber-security, and also putting AI in charge of our cyber-security, giving it an chance to insert subtle vulnerabilities in the security.
+Note that  [openai is already collaborating with darpa to "develop state-of-the-art cybersecurity systems"](https://www.darpa.mil/news/2023/ai-cyber-challenge-software) which requires building AI's with an intricate understanding of cyber-security, and also putting AI in charge of our cyber-security, giving it an chance to insert subtle vulnerabilities in the security.

 Tegmark has a nice checklist of powers that it'd be really dumb to give to AI:
 > ☐ **Don’t teach it to code:** this facilitates recursive self-improvement